ap-1/langchain-qstash/README.md

 };
 ```

 Hono.js passes a `ctx` (context) object to each middleware and handler.
 This isn't directly the same as Cloudflare Workers' `ExecutionContext`—but it does contain the same information.
-Hono's `ctx` object is nearly equivalent to the request object, environment, and execution context passed to a default Cloudflare Workers `fetch` handler, all combined.
+Hono's `ctx` object is nearly equivalent to the request object, environment, and execution context passed to a default Cloudflare Workers `fetch` handler, all combined into one object.

 We also modify the global `Response` interface to include a custom `locals`.
 Unlike Express, Hono does not create a `res.locals` object by default.
 We'll use this to pass the query to the handler later.
 Next, we access the typed environment variables from earlier to construct our receiver.